What is Forced-Placed Insurance?

 If your insurance company says you’ll qualify for a discount upon replacing your roof, that doesn’t mean your roof replacement will be covered.
 You will, however, get a discount upon doing so as a thank you for prioritizing the safety of your home.

 Have further questions about roof replacement and your home?
 Have you recently renovated your roof in the last 10 years or so?
 Let us know!
-We’ll be happy to go over the benefits with you and may be able to help you find eligible discounts, which can save you hundreds of dollars on your insurance each year.
+We’ll be happy to go over the benefits with you and may be able to help you find eligible discounts and other home insurance savings opportunities, which can save you hundreds of dollars on your insurance each year.

 Has climate change impacted your home insurance?